unibeninterns/server2_v2/PRD.md

 - Special interface for reconciliation reviewers
 - Additional explanation requirements for significant score differences
 - Resolution tracking and documentation
+- Now the third reviewer should be choosen based on factors like, you are not the one that reviewed the proposal Initially, while still following the review cluster rules and also preferrably a reviewer without or with the less amount of discrepancies in previous proposals reviewed, also the current number of proposals the reviewer has to review, someone with a low workload will be good, just find the most efficient reviewer at any given time.

 ### 3.6 Decision Making and Award Management